Reference Manual

 3. Serializers

 When a REST request arrives, if it has an extension before the query string, a serializer capable to serialize the response is searched (read section 5 to learn how resources are searched).
-SerfJ provides serializers for XML, JSON and Base 64 (.xml, .json or .base64 extensions), but developers can make their owns, and can make others to treat different extensions.
+SerfJ provides serializers for XML, JSON, Base 64 and FILES (.xml, .json ,.base64 or .file extensions), but developers can make their owns, and can make others to treat different extensions.

-It's very easy to develop new serializers, you only need to implement net.sf.serfj.serializers.Serializer interface, that is so simple that it isn't needed more explanations than its own Javadoc:
+It's very easy to develop new serializers, you only need to implement net.sf.serfj.serializers.ObjectSerializer interface, that is so simple that it isn't needed more explanations than its own Javadoc:

 package net.sf.serfj.serializers;